Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Smooth manifolds

 If $X$ is proper, then every geometry is good.
 In this case we can glue good geometries using a partition of unity {on $M$}.
-Since good geometries exist locally {on} $M$ (see below) we conclude that good geometries exists.
-If $X$ is not proper, then we do not know whether a general sheaf $V$ over $M\times X$ admits a good geometry globally on $M$.
+Since good geometries exist locally {on} $M$ (see below) we conclude that good geometries exist.

+If $X$ is not proper, then we do not know whether a general sheaf $V$ over $M\times X$ admits a good geometry globally on $M$, see Example \ref{jhclkecwecwecwcc345345}.
 Therefore, we introduce the notion of a local geometry.
 A germ of a good geometry on $V$ at a point $m\in M$ is represented by pair $(U,g)$ where $U$ is a neighbourhood of $m$ and $g$ is a good geometry on $V_{|U\times X}$, and we identify two such representatives if they coincide after restriction to a joint smaller neighbourhood of $m$.